ClouDesire/docusaurus/docs/syndication.md

 }
 ```

-At this point you may have everything you need to create a new tenant in your platform, but feel free to explore all the related resources.
+At this point you may have everything you need to create a new tenant in your
+platform, but feel free to explore all the related resources.

 ### Update subscription information (after a new tenant provisioning)

-Once the tenant provisioning is complete, you just need to notify the platform that the customer may use the application, activating the subscription and entering information on how to reach the application.
-This means that you need to provide endpoints and end-user instructions.
+Once the tenant provisioning is complete, you just need to notify the platform
+that the customer may use the application, activating the subscription and
+entering information on how to reach the application.
+This means that you need
+to provide endpoints and end-user instructions.

-#### Providing endpoints
+#### Providing endpoints (end-user links to access application)

 Send a `POST` request to `subscription/2388/endpoints` to set the end-user application endpoints: